How to Keep Snow off Your Satellite Dish

 con Manual on-off

-Heating tape is a lot more finicky to apply to a satellite dish than a pipe.
-You need to find some way to adhere them to the dish, which usually involves using clamps to wrap it around the dish’s circumference.
+Heating tape is much more finicky to apply to a satellite dish than a pipe.
+You need to find some way to adhere it to the dish, which usually involves using clamps to wrap it around the dish’s circumference.
 Plus, you have to manually turn the heat on and off.
 Overall, heat tape gets the job done cheaply, but it’s less convenient than a one-and-done satellite dish heater.

-We’ve highlighted our favorite option above if the price is more in your wheelhouse, but if you can manage it, a dish heater will better serve you in the long-run.
+We’ve highlighted our favorite option above if the price is more within your budget, but if you can manage it, a dish heater will better serve you in the long run.

 Dish covers are hardy, weather-proofed fabric bags you place over your satellite dish to help avoid ice build-up.
 They also tend to help snow slide off instead of piling up in the dish itself, but “tend to” are the key words there because snow can still easily build up on a dish cover, especially if you live somewhere with heavy snowfall (hello, Alaska!).